 Why “taste masking” can backfire

-It’s tempting to solve omega-3 challenges by pushing stronger flavors.
+Strong flavors seem like an easy fix for omega-3 challenges.
 Sometimes that works early in development, but it often fails late in shelf life when oxidation progresses.
-Over-flavoring can also create its own problems, including harshness, lingering notes, or consumer fatigue.
+Over-flavoring also creates its own problems—harshness, lingering notes, or consumer fatigue.

-A better rule is: prevent oxidation first, then optimize flavor.
+A better rule: prevent oxidation first, then optimize flavor.
 Long-term quality is easier to maintain when the base system is stable.

 A manufacturing-first roadmap

-If you want an omega-3 gummy that stays consistent from production through shelf life, the development plan needs to be built around process reality and stability data.
+If you want an omega-3 gummy that stays consistent from production through shelf life, build the development plan around process reality and stability data.

 The takeaway

 Omega-3 gummies that “hold up” aren’t built on marketing tricks.
-They’re built on disciplined formulation choices, controlled processing, and a QC program that watches the oil as closely as it watches the gummy.
+They come from disciplined formulation choices, controlled processing, and a QC program that watches the oil as closely as it watches the gummy.
 When teams approach omega-3 gummies as a stability engineering challenge inside a confection process, they get a product that stays consistent, appealing, and reliable through its intended shelf life.